 Whilst we want to welcome everyone onto our campuses as soon as possible, your health and wellbeing remains our top priority.
-With social distancing requirements expected to continue for some time, we are continuing to adapt how we manage our access to laboratories and other experiment environments.
+With social distancing requirements expected to continue for some time, we continue to review how we manage access to laboratories and other experiment environments.
 We acknowledge that some research activity cannot be done at home, but our over-riding priority is well-being for all.
 Being unable to complete research activity at home does not automatically justify return to work.

 We continue to regularly liaise with funders to receive the most up to date guidance available on a wide range of topics including eligible costs and to scope out potential extensions to projects where there is less activity for the foreseeable future.
 This way minimising risk to USW and partners and enabling all of us to work collaboratively to fulfil our contractual obligations.
-We are reviewing what activity can restart on campus in line with Welsh Government/Public Health Wales advice on physical/social distancing.
-We are investigating a stepwise reopening of our laboratories, however, we must ensure that we protect our students, staff and partners.
+We continue to review what activity can take place on campus in line with Welsh Government/Public Health Wales advice on physical/social distancing.

 We wish to advise you that work continues, and we are very grateful for your ongoing support through this difficult time.
 If we can help with any other queries or concerns you may have in relation to projects, partnerships and funding then we would encourage you to contact your project manager(s)/team(s), even if this is to have an informal conversation on current progress.

-From the 21st September 2020 the process for considering if students and staff can return to campus for research purposes will be devolved to each faculty.
+From the 21st September 2020 the process for considering if students and staff can return to research will be devolved to each faculty.
 Applications to return will be considered at a local level, still in accordance with the legislation and official guidance.

-The University is keen to support the resuming of research activity where possible but face to face data collection will not yet be possible (or permitted, in line with Welsh Government law and guidance).
-Please see the Research Ethics section.
+The University is keen to support the resuming of research activity where possible but continues to maintain its position that close quarter, face to face data collection, broadly speaking, is not permitted and alternative methods should be sought.

 Interruption to Study requests are submitted as ‘Change Requests’ via PhD Manager.
 If your request is approved, the clock will stop on your registration period and you can resume studies at the end of the interruption period.